pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/working-with-pipelines.md

 ![Developer workflow](../../assets/images/d_steps_analysis_pipeline.svg)

-We'll walk through each of the stages in detail.
+We will walk through each of the stages in detail.

 ## Step 1: Write Your Analysis Code